Stylised illustration of a dinner band by The Jetset Society with singer, saxophone and drums at a corporate event

 Which music fits reception, networking, dinner, programme items and party?

-A corporate event rarely has only one musical task.
-At the beginning, guests should arrive and be able to talk; later, awards, presentations, dinner, networking and a dance floor may need very different levels of energy.
-This page helps you plan the right musical dramaturgy for corporate events.
+A corporate event rarely has just one musical task.
+Early on, guests need to arrive and talk; later, awards, presentations, dinner, networking and a dance floor may each call for a very different level of energy.
+The sections below help you plan the right musical arc for corporate events.

 At a glance

-Subtle, high-end and conversation-friendly.
+Subtle, stylish and conversation-friendly.
 Small or medium live lineups create atmosphere without overpowering the business character.

 Timing, volume and transitions matter.
-Music can frame dinner, presentations, awards and openings elegantly.
+Music can accompany dinner, presentations, awards and openings elegantly.

 If the event should turn into a celebration later, the music needs more energy, clear dynamics and a lineup that can carry the room.

-The first impression is created as guests arrive.
-Subtle live music adds quality without disturbing conversation or orientation.
+First impressions form as guests arrive.
+Subtle live music adds quality without drowning out conversation or making it harder for guests to find their way.

 At client events, employee celebrations or business evenings, communication is often the focus.
 Music should be present but controlled.